Governance Token Accounting: Voting Rights Don't Change the Class (2026)

 | US GAAP | Potentially within ASU 2023-08 fair-value scope if it meets the criteria (fungible, no enforceable rights to underlying, not entity-issued) |

 The governance feature creates no separate class.
-(Contrast: a token that conferred an enforceable claim on underlying assets would fail the ASU 2023-08 scope test — see stablecoin accounting treatment for that mechanism — but voting is not such a claim.)
+By contrast, a token that conferred an enforceable claim on underlying assets would fail the ASU 2023-08 scope test — see stablecoin accounting treatment for that mechanism — but voting is not such a claim.

 What actually changes the accounting is how the token arrived, not that it votes:

-- Held (acquired/purchased) → crypto-asset under the applicable standard, basis = acquisition cost.
+- Held, meaning acquired or purchased: a crypto-asset under the applicable standard, with basis equal to acquisition cost.

-- Received (airdrop, liquidity incentive, reward) → income at fair value when control is obtained, that value becoming the basis (see airdrop accounting and staking rewards accounting).
+- Received, via airdrop, liquidity incentive, or reward: income at fair value when control is obtained, with that value becoming the basis (see airdrop accounting and staking rewards accounting).

 A governance token received from a protocol is recognised on the same reward-income logic as any other received token.
 "It was for governance" is not a recognition exception.